Does Eating Lentils Make Women More Sexy?

 And although you might not immediately make the association, healthy cholesterol levels are important for sexual health not just for men but also for women.
 One 2009 study found that premenopausal women with hyperlipidemia (high cholesterol), reported lower arousal, orgasm and overall sexual satisfaction than the women in the study’s control group.

-A link with weight loss
+A potential weight loss aid

 If you’re looking to shed a few pounds, lentils are a great food to start adding to your diet.
 This is because lentils are high in protein and fiber but low in fat.
 And although lentils are high in carbohydrates, only around 10% of their calories come from simple sugars.
 In other words, lentils can help you feel full while providing sustained energy and maintaining healthy blood sugar levels.